 An innovative partnership

 It is difficult to understand LMDF without considering its initiator, promoter, shareholder and investment adviser Support for Autonomous Development asbl (ADA).

 The ADA LUXMINT funding program started in 2000 and served as a test program to illustrate the potential of debt, collateral, and equity in microfinance institutions.
 LUXMINT financed 19 MFIs in Asia, Africa and Latin America and part of the investment portfolio was allocated to LMDF when it was incorporated in late 2009.

+ADA has a team exclusively dedicated to LMDF.
 Although unusual, at first glance, the partnership between a regulated investment fund structure and an NGO only makes sense if we consider the complementarity of skills necessary to balance shareholders’ expectations with the objective of extend financial services to benefit marginalised communities and people.